bcwdesign/IcecastWordpressPlayer/README.md

-# icecastwordpressplayer
+# Icecast HTML5 Player for Wordpress
-Icecast HTML5 player for Wordpress
+Icecast HTML5 player for Wordpress written in Javascript